 Undergraduate students may earn the undergraduate certificate or the minor in aging and longevity studies, but not both.

 The Certificate in Aging and Longevity Studies takes a multidisciplinary approach to gerontology.
 Its course work has been coordinated and sequenced to provide a broad background in aging for students from varied disciplines.
-Students should speak with the aging and longevity studies coordinator about their intent to earn the certificate.
+Students should speak with the aging and longevity studies coordinator about their intent to earn the certificate and declare the certificate program in MyUI.
 They work with their academic advisors and the coordinator to develop an individual plan of study that complements their degree program and career interests.

 The certificate's required 18 s.h. of credit must be earned in aging and longevity studies courses (prefix ASP) and other courses approved for the program.
 With permission from the aging and longevity studies coordinator, students also may be able to use other aging-related courses for the certificate.
 Students must earn at least 12 s.h. of certificate credit in courses numbered 2000 or above, and they must earn at least 12 s.h. toward the certificate at the University of Iowa.